puppetlabs/puppet-docs/source/pe/3.3/quick_start_ntp.markdown

         /etc/puppetlabs/puppet/modules
         └── puppetlabs-ntp (v3.1.2)

 > That's it!
-You've just installed the Puppet Labs NTP module.
+You've just installed the puppetlabs-ntp module.
 All of the classes in it are now available to be added to the console and assigned to your agent nodes.

 ### Use the PE Console to Add Classes from the NTP Module